 A now-defunct American comic book company which, although low in budget and even lower in production quality, left a lasting mark on the face of comics.

 The company was a division of Charlton Publications, an equally low-budget magazine company.
-Its main technique for success was keeping costs low; it used a printing press made of plastic (instead of the more reliable and accurate metal) that had originally been used to print cereal boxes, and kept the same one from its opening in 1931 until closing its doors in 1986.
+Its main technique for success was keeping costs low; it used printing plates made of plastic (instead of the more reliable and accurate metal) running on presses that had originally been used to print cereal boxes, and kept the same ones from its opening in 1931 until closing its doors in 1986.